iandouglas/turing-pd/1706/template.md

 ### Preferences / Notes

-* Looking for a job [by graduation/within 30 days/within 60 days/within 90 days]
+* I'm looking for a job [by graduation/within 30 days/within 60 days/within 90 days]

 ### Cold Outreach

+Mandatory.
+Gotta network, gotta hustle, gotta put yourself out there.

 - Person, Company, theme of your outreach message
   - what was the response
 - Person, Company, theme of your outreach message